-- (i) Details (specifically including name, capital structure, financial position, operation results, details of violation of laws or ordinances in the past (if any), terms of previous transactions by the Large-Scale Acquirer similar to the Large-Scale Acquisition and the effect on the corporate value of the target company subsequent to the transaction) of the Large-Scale Acquirer and its group (including joint holders, persons having a special relationship and persons having a special relationship with a person in relation to whom the Large-Scale Acquirer is the controlled corporation). - (ii) The purpose, method and terms of the Large-Scale Acquisition (including the amount and type of consideration for the Large-Scale Acquisition, the timeframe of the Large-Scale Acquisition, the scheme of any related transactions, the legality of the Large-Scale Acquisition method, and the feasibility that the Large-Scale Acquisition will be effected). - (iii) The basis for the calculation of the purchase price of the Large-Scale Acquisition (including the underlying facts and assumptions of the calculation, the calculation method, the numerical data used in the calculation, the details of any expected synergies from any series of transactions relating to the Large-Scale Acquisition including the details of such synergies to be shared with minority shareholders, and the basis for the calculation of such synergies). - (iv) Financial support for the Large-Scale Acquisition (specifically including the name of the fund providers for the Large-Scale Acquisition (including all indirect fund providers), financing methods and the terms of any related transactions). - (v) Post-Large-Scale Acquisition management policy, business plan, capital, dividend and asset management policies for the Group. - (vi) Post-Large-Scale Acquisition policies for the Company's shareholders (other than the Large-Scale Acquirer), employees, business partners, customers, and any other stakeholders in the Company. - (vii) Any other information that the Independent Committee reasonably considers necessary.
+- (i) Details (specifically including name, capital structure, financial position, operation results, details of violation of laws or ordinances in the past (if any), terms of previous transactions by the Large-Scale Acquirer similar to the Large-Scale Acquisition and the effect on the corporate value of the target company subsequent to the transaction) of the Large-Scale Acquirer and its group (including joint holders, 9 persons having a special relationship and persons having a special relationship with a person in relation to whom the Large-Scale Acquirer is the controlled corporation 10).
+11 - (ii) The purpose, method and terms of the Large-Scale Acquisition (including the amount and type of consideration for the Large-Scale Acquisition, the timeframe of the Large-Scale Acquisition, the scheme of any related transactions, the legality of the Large-Scale Acquisition method, and the feasibility that the Large-Scale Acquisition will be effected).